8. The William C. SCHOTT FAMILY

 1946.
 Source: Schott Family Collection.

-Bavarian's new beer brand was accompanied by a new marketing campaign, with the promotional slogan - "A Man's Beer."
+In 1946, Bavarian's new beer brand was accompanied by a new marketing campaign, with the promotional slogan - "A Man's Beer."
 Sometimes the neck label for Bavarian's Beer displayed the slogan, as shown above.
 Research indicated about 90 percent of all beer at that time was consumed by men.
 Further, drinking beer was considered to be "manly."
 So, this slogan seemed appropriate in appealing to those most likely to drink Bavarian's beer.
 Although the phrase might be considered an awkward slogan today, it was successful for Bavarian's for several years.

 Use of Different Mediums